Who’s doing the work for you?

-I’ll look at how to quickly find out which servers your computer is configured to use, and then I’ll discuss a couple of situations where you might want to use something different.
+I’ll look at how to find which servers your computer is configured to use, and discuss a couple of situations where you might want to use something different.

 The DNS you use

-In my opinion, the fastest and easiest way to determine what DNS server you’re using is to use the Windows Command Prompt.
+The easiest way to determine what DNS server you’re using is via Windows Command Prompt.

-In Windows 10, right-click on the Start menu and click on Command Prompt.
+In Windows 10, right-click on the Start menu and click on Command Prompt (or Windows PowerShell — either will do).
 In most other versions of Windows, click on Start, then All Programs, then Accessories, and finally on Command prompt.

 Type “ipconfig /all” followed by Enter.
 You’ll get a lot of information.

-In the midst of the information, you can see “DNS Servers” listed.
+In the midst of all that information, you can see “DNS Servers” listed.
 Typically, there are multiple servers that provide backup access if one fails to respond.

 |DNS Servers . . . . . . . . . . . :||2001:558:feed::1|